valves-ops/meditations/README.md

 # Meditations
-This is a collection of references and resources I've compiled throughout my studies on computer science related topics.
+This is a collection of references and resources I've compiled throughout my studies on development related topics.